caiks/WBOT02/README.md

 Model 55 does seem to be mostly interested in heads and bodies, like model 50.
 Now let's run in mode4/7 and fix the centre.
 First change mode5/6 rectangles.
 Mode 7 is more likely to be distracted by interesting background features but often does show features around heads and bodies.
 Mode 4/7 is more steady then mode 5/6.

+include the mp4 videos, actor003_model055_Film_Noir_002.mp4 from around 1:45 and actor003_model055_Film_Noir_003.mp4 from around 0:17 and 1:28 usually has some frames centered on heads, but could be because of min entropy where the backgrounds are dull

 describe the size-potential fix in modes 6 and 7, referenced above

 model 55 -